AntoManuele/2048-game/README.md

 # 2048-game
-*Reproduction of 2048 game in C with Allegro library* The aim of the work is to study and implement the game algorithm, giving very little importance to graphics.
+*Reproduction of 2048 game in C with Allegro library.*

+The aim of the work is to study and implement the game algorithm, giving very little importance to graphics.